jcuervas/vuetify-bookshelf/README.md

 Routing guards prevent to access app if no Bearer token is present.
 Bearer token is obtained and saved into store from mock api.
+#### Considerations
-App doesn't handle token expiration and renewal
+1. App doesn't handle token expiration and renewal
+2. Post Content-Type should be x-www-form-urlencoded but mock api only supports application/json
+3. Password should be sent encrypted instead of plain text, but this is for another scope.

 ### Books api
 Books api documentation is available [here](https://demo.api-platform.com/)